As a church based in the local community we love to bring benefit to the people who live in

 'The Big Clean Up'

-Little Ilford Baptist Church once again joined a national initiative called 'The Big Clean Up'.
-Along with thousands of other community groups around the country we took to the streets near the church to pick up litter and generally do our best to make a positive difference to the way our neighbourhood looks.
+Little Ilford Baptist Church has so far twice joined a national initiative called 'The Big Clean Up'.
+Along with thousands of other community groups around the country we've taken to the streets near the church to pick up litter and generally do our best to make a positive difference to the way our neighbourhood looks.
 We did this to bless Manor Park, and to show people that we care for our shared environment.

 Community Arts Projects